mrnotsoevil/Black-Lagoon-Altis-Life/README.md

 2. Acknowledge

-All thanks to Tonic, the original author of Altis Life RPG and our scripters and contributors, map makers Monstaub, Patricksday, Sysco, DrFootjobber, VauxhallHH, Padde, Brain, mrboese and many other people who worked hard to make a good and feature rich server.
+All thanks to Tonic, the original author of Altis Life RPG and our scripters and contributors, map makers Monstaub, Patricksday, Sysco, DrFootjobber, mrboese and many other people who worked hard to make a good and feature rich server.

 3. Features